What to do if you test positive for COVID-19

 Dr. Leana Wen: Let’s say that you were at a holiday gathering and you find out that the person who you were sitting next to at dinner all night the night before has just tested positive for COVID-19.
 Meaning that that person should have been in isolation, but they didn't know that they had COVID at the time, they just tested positive.
 If that's the case, you should now be technically in quarantine, depending on if you are vaccinated or not.

 Let's go through these two scenarios.
-If you are not vaccinated and you were exposed to somebody with COVID-19, meaning that you had at least 15 minutes of contact with that person within 6 feet of that individual for a cumulative of 15 minutes over a 24-hour period.
-If that's the case and you are unvaccinated, you need to quarantine immediately, meaning that you should not be around others; you should be separate from others in your household, staying in your bedroom, not sharing space, sharing air with other people in your household or anybody else.
+If you are not vaccinated and you were exposed to somebody with COVID-19 — meaning that you had at least 15 minutes of contact with that person within 6 feet of that individual for a cumulative of 15 minutes over a 24-hour period — if that's the case and you are unvaccinated, you need to quarantine immediately, meaning that you should not be around others; you should be separate from others in your household, staying in your bedroom, not sharing space, sharing air with other people in your household or anybody else.
 You should then get tested within five to seven days.
 If your test is negative after seven days, you are able to leave quarantine.
-But if it's not or if you start developing symptoms, then technically you have COVID-19 after that point.
+But if it's not, or if you start developing symptoms, then technically you have COVID-19 after that point.

 This is very different in that second scenario if you are vaccinated.
 If you are vaccinated and you are exposed to somebody who is known now to have COVID-19, you do not need to quarantine.
 What needs to happen at this point is that when you are out in public, you still need to be wearing a mask, but you do not need to be quarantining.
 You should still be getting a test at least five days after your initial exposure.
 And then after that, you can stop wearing a mask when around other individuals.
 But that's a big difference between if you are vaccinated versus if you are not.